turswiming/emerging_topics_backend/README.md

 # Setup Instructions for Development
+This is the backend of PolyU COMP5544 teamwork project.
+The frontend github project can be found [here](https://github.com/Damocles1112/emerging_topics_frontend)

 ## Step 0: Create a Python Virtual Environment

 Before installing dependencies, it's recommended to create and activate a Python virtual environment.
 This helps manage project-specific packages and avoid conflicts with other projects.